 Not only can a poorly graded yard hold too much water, it can also send water towards a home’s foundation, which leads to flooded basements and cracked foundations.

-If Paul’s yard situation sounds familiar to you, here’s what you need to know about building a beautiful yard:
+If Paul’s yard situation sounds familiar to you, you need to grade your landscape to create that beautiful yard.

-Start with a stable foundation for your yard, which means grading your landscape.
-The area will need to graded away from the foundation of your home.
+Grading your landscape provides the stable foundation.
+You will want the land to graded away from the foundation of your home.
 The grading should divert water towards any existing drainage channels or towards wooded areas to disperse snow melt and rainwater.

 - What type of permit is required for the project,